Richardhzj/ML/GAN/README.md

 # GAN
-These are basic GAN pytorch version for future reference.
+These are basic GAN pytorch versions for future reference.